m-lab/ndt-server/spec/ndt7-protocol.md

 NOT be smaller than 1 << 24 bytes.
 Note that this message size is a maximum designed to support clients on very fast, short end-to-end paths.

-Both textual and binary WebSocket messages are used.
+Textual, binary, and control WebSocket messages are used.

 Textual messages contain JSON-serialized measurements, they are OPTIONAL, and are always permitted.
 A ndt7 implementation MAY choose to ignore all textual